-From January to March, Scottish Youth Theatre will be supporting 18 residencies for emerging artistic talent; comprising individual, duo, trio and new collaboration practitioners.
+From January to March, Scottish Youth Theatre supported 18 residencies for emerging artistic talent; comprising individual, duo, trio and new collaboration practitioners.
 Establishing themselves within a wide range of creative enquiries, the Making Space programme is tailored to challenge the young artists and encourage their bespoke artistic development.
-Through the residency they will hone in on their own critical and creative thinking, whilst considering matters such as the sustainability of digital theatre, audience engagement and what it means to make theatre-work now; before featuring in the innovative Making Space Online Festival, launching in March 2021.
+Throughout the residency they honed in on their own critical and creative thinking, whilst considering matters such as the sustainability of digital theatre, audience engagement and what it means to make theatre-work now; before featuring in the innovative Making Space Online Festival that took place in March 2021.

 Bishop May Down (they/them) is a Glasgow-based emerging performance and visual artist, making work about their identity as queer and transmasculine.
 Inspired by the absurd and the surreal, their work tells real-world stories through new and engaging lenses.
 Bishop is a student at the Royal Conservatoire of Scotland and has presented multiple public works.
 This is their first time working with Scottish Youth Theatre and they are beyond excited to be working as a resident artist on the Making Space programme.

 Gemma Legan is a 20-year-old musician, theatre-maker and performer from Hamilton, South Lanarkshire.
 She studied Acting and Performance at New College Lanarkshire for 2 years and was a member of Scottish Youth Theatre's National Ensemble 2020.